johnathan-sewell/flat-map/README.md

 ## Running this App

  * requires Node v4.2.6
+ * requires Chrome 42 (or above) for [fetch support](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

+Running on Heroku at [flat-map.herokuapp.com](https://flat-map.herokuapp.com/).

 ## Developing

-Node v4.2.6 must be installed.
+Node 4.2.6 must be installed.
 If you're using NVM, just run `nvm install` in the project root.

 Start the server: